Deportation vs. Inadmissibility After a DUI

 We'll briefly review these various concepts below, but no one should attempt to analyze their own case, or make immigration-related decisions, based on this discussion.
 See an experienced immigration lawyer for a full analysis and legal advice.

-First, What Is a DUI/DWI?
+What Type of Crime Is a DUI/DWI?

 DUI stands for "driving while under the influence," usually of alcohol or drugs (both the legal and the illegal sorts).
 Some states call this crime a DWI, for driving while intoxicated.

 The facts around each person's DUI can be vastly different, however, and will be taken into account when determining what the conviction means for immigration purposes.
-In a simple DUI, for example, the person might not have high breath alcohol results, and may have simply been pulled over for weaving on the road.
-But many DUIs also involve an accident, reckless driving, injury to others, or other aggravating factors, perhaps leading to multiple convictions.
+In a simple DUI, for example, the person might not have high breath alcohol results, and might have simply been pulled over for weaving on the road.
+But many DUIs also involve an accident, reckless driving, injury to others, or other aggravating factors, perhaps leading to multiple criminal convictions.

 Does a DUI Make You Inadmissible (Unable to Get a Visa or Green Card)?

-Again, inadmissibility is the set of laws that can bar a person's entry to the U.S. -- either when applying for an immigrant or nonimmigrant visa from overseas, or applying for a renewal, change, or adjustment of status while in the United States.
+Again, inadmissibility is the set of laws that can bar a person's entry to the U.S.; either when applying for an immigrant or nonimmigrant visa from overseas, or applying for a renewal, change, or adjustment of status while in the United States.
 But even a lawful permanent resident (green card holder) can be found inadmissible upon returning to the U.S. from a trip outside, if the person either stayed away for 180 days or more, committed a crime before departing, or committed a crime while away.

-• having committed one or more crimes of moral turpitude (CMTs) -- which usually means an intentional crime that was base, vile, or contrary to social norms
+• having committed one or more crimes of moral turpitude (CMTs), which usually means an intentional crime that was base, vile, or contrary to social norms

 • having been convicted of two or more crimes with a sentence of at least five years